dakanji/RefindPlus/README-Dev.md

-provide_console_gop   |Fixes issues with GOP on some legacy units scale_ui              |Provides control of UI element scaling set_boot_args         |Allows arbitrary Mac OS boot argument strings text_renderer         |Provides a text renderer that allows text mode when not otherwise available uga_pass_through      |Provides UGA instance on GOP to permit EFIBoot with modern GPUs
+provide_console_gop   |Fixes issues with GOP on some legacy units scale_ui              |Provides control of UI element scaling set_boot_args         |Allows arbitrary Mac OS boot argument strings text_renderer         |Provides a text renderer that allows text output when otherwise unavailable uga_pass_through      |Provides UGA instance on GOP to permit EFIBoot with modern GPUs

 In addition to the new functions above, the following upsteam functions have been extended: